bwalkerq/Launch-School/RB 120/written_prep.md

 methods define the behavior, where private methods are more seen as helper methods working in the background (even though they technically contribute to the behavior)

+Working with Karl:
+We're looking for the strength of mental models.
+Polymorphism and Encapsulation, Method Access Control
+Karl: We can only call private methods on self public, you can call them on any variable which represents an object come up with an example for calling a private and protected method
+@age,